getsentry/dotnet-assembly-alias/readme.md

 Optional.
 If no directory is passed the current directory will be used.

 ### Internalize

 `-i` or `--internalize`

 Optional.
 To internalize all types in the aliased assemblies.
+Defaults to false.

 ### Prefix/Suffix